MicrocontrollersDev/Alternatives/docs/1.8.9/chattriggers.md

 List is a WIP but should have all features just is missing some alternatives.
 Feel free to make a pull request to add them.

-I do not have ChatTriggers and don't intend on downloading it.
-If you know have any more info please pull request it.
-All this data is from the modules's information page

 ### AzuredClient

 #### General